mikepfeiffer/azure-devops-labs/Day 1/Lab 2/README.md

 2. Give your project a unique name and set the *Visibility* to **private**
 3. Navigate to *Organziation Settings* in the Azure DevOps portal (note: you'll need to be viewing the main dashboard where you can see all of your projects)
 4. Update your Organization Name to something more meaningful
-5. Connect your Azure AD directory instance to your Azure DevOps Organziation in the *Organziation Settings* section.
-6. Sign into the Azure AD portal (https://aad.portal.azure.com)
-7. Create a new Azure AD user in your directory
-8. Head back to dev.azure.com > *Organziation Settings* > *Users* > and add your new Azure AD user and associate the account with the *Project Administrators* group.
-9. Click the *Browse extentions* link on the right-hand side of the page to open the Visual Studio Marketplace.
-10. Install the "Test & Feedback" extention published by Microsoft.
-11. Assign the "Test Manager" extention to the Azure AD user you created in step 7.

 ### Notes: